 Cryotherapy (also known as cryosurgery) is an alternative treatment for men with early prostate cancer and recurrent prostate cancer.
 It is not yet available in all hospitals in the UK.
-It involves placing a number of metal probes through the skin and into the affected area of the prostate gland.
+It involves placing a number of metal probes through the skin and into the affected area of the prostate.
 The probes contain liquid nitrogen, which freezes and destroys the cancer cells.

 High-intensity focused ultrasound (HIFU) treatment may be offered to some men, again with early prostate cancer.
 As this is still a relatively new procedure, it is not yet available in all hospitals in the UK.
 HIFU involves inserting a probe into the rectum.
-It is then pushed through the wall of the bowel into the prostate gland.
+It is then pushed through the wall of the bowel into the prostate.
 The probe produces a high-energy beam of ultrasound which then heats and destroys the cancer.
 The probe is surrounded by a cooling balloon to protect the normal prostate tissue from damage.

 What is the outlook (prognosis)?